Guide to Wisconsin’s Employment of Minors Laws

 Overtime: Minors 16 or 17 years of age are entitled to time and one-half the regular rate of pay if they work longer than 10 hours in a day or 40 hours in a work week, whichever is greater.
 Wis.
 Admin.
 Code § DWD 270.11(1)(c)4.

-Parent-Owned Business: Children 12 years of age or older are permitted to work at any gainful occupation under the direct supervision of their parent or guardian in connection with the parent's or guardian's business, trade, or profession, provided the employment or place of employment is not deemed hazardous.
+Parent-Owned Business: Minors of any age are permitted to work at any gainful occupation under the direct supervision of their parent or guardian in connection with the parent's or guardian's business, trade, or profession, provided the employment or place of employment is not deemed hazardous.

 Student Learner: Students are enrolled in school in a school-work training program sponsored by an accredited school, the technical college system board, or DWD’s youth apprenticeship program and receive school credit for program participation.
 The work performed is under direct and close supervision of a qualified and experienced person and there is a schedule of organized and progressive work processes to be performed on the job.
 Student Learners may perform certain tasks that are otherwise declared hazardous provided the hazardous work is incidental to the training and is for intermittent and short periods of time.
 Wis.
 Admin.
 Code § DWD 270.14.